marianodatrani/cmm-site/content/blog/2022-09-07-merging-spreadsheet-or-csv-files-into-one-dataframe-part-1/index.markdown

 tags:
   - rrrrrrrr
 subtitle: ''
-excerpt: 'A workflow to read in data from separate files with a unified format, merge them into a single data frame, then export them as one file.
+excerpt: 'A workflow to read data from separate files with a unified format, merge them into a single data frame, then export them as one file.
 Part 1 - simpler case.'
 draft: false
 series: ~
 layout: single